leonardssh/vscord/README.md

 -   Shows what you're working on!
 -   Switch between 3 IDE names (`Code`, `Visual Studio Code` and `VSCodium`) or a custom one if you wish!
--   Packed with 60+ extenstion settings!
+-   Packed with 60+ extension settings!
 -   Tons of variable to use!
 -   Support for over 130+ of the most popular languages!
 -   Support custom images (using HTTP link)